Expressive therapies continuum: Cognitive/Symbolic Level (C/Sy)

 Operation at the third level of the ETC, the cognitive/symbolic level, requires "complex and sophisticated" information processing, in which the individual consciously and strategically plans—prior to creating the art piece—for an expressive and self-satisfying final product.
 At this level, individuals are able to step outside their own sphere of perception and emotional expression and focus on ways that they interact with the world around them.
 They may begin to use satire and hidden meanings in their pieces to best express their unique response to their surroundings or situation (symbolic) or use art to plan and to problem-solve (cognitive).

 Creative Level (Cr)

 The final level, which either intersects the previous three levels or transcends above them, is the Creative level.
 This level symbolizes a wholeness, in which the individual achieves a sense of joy, fulfillment, or wellbeing by taking part in the creative process and expressing the self.
 This may be accomplished through the integration of the three previous levels (where there was inclusion of all expressive operations in the art-making process; a feeling of oneness) or success in fulfilling an individual's need at any given level, which may be healing in and of itself.

+Implications for art therapy

+This model of creative functioning has been used by Cornelia Elbrecht as a theoretical framework to support sensorimotor art therapy.
+It is especially useful within trauma-informed practice because the three levels of creative functioning (K/S P/A C/Sy) can be linked to the three levels of neurobiological functioning as identified by neuroscientist and trauma-expert Bruce Perry in his Neurosequential 'RRR' model: regulate, relate, reason.
+Each level corresponds to a level of brain functioning which goes from: